-Adaptability is the key to riding out major changes to your family's finances, whether they're planned changes such as your kids' education or unplanned ones such as job loss.
-These events usually require changes in spending habits -- changes you'll be prepared to make if you already know exactly what you're earning and what you're spending.
+Adaptability is the key to riding out major changes to your family's finances, whether they're planned changes such as your children's education or unplanned ones such as job loss.
+These events usually require changes in spending habits – changes you'll be prepared to make if you already know exactly what you're earning and what you're spending.

 Teach Children Financial Responsibility

-Kids learn by doing and by example.
-Make them part of the process.
+Children learn by doing and by example, so it's important to make them part of the process.
 The lessons they learn about earning and managing money will make them more conscious of their spending behavior now and help them build wealth as adults.